 How To Spool Up A Spinning Reel Properly

-When I was a young lad I could never fully understand where all the line twist came from when spooling up my spinning reels.
+When I was a very young lad I could never fully understand where all the line twist came from when spooling up my spinning reels.
 It took an experienced ghillie on the Tay to point out where I was going wrong.
 If you're fitting new monofilament to a fixed spool reel the monofilament has to comes of the plastic spool and onto your spinning reel without twisting and the line memory intact.
 Most people put a pencil through the middle of the plastic monofilament spool but that is only effective when spooling up a multiplier or fly reel and if you do that with a fixed spool reel (as I used to do) you will generate line twist.

 The Plastic Spool Label Up Method

 The correct way to spool up a fixed spool spinning reel doesn't involve another pair of hands or a pencil through the middle of the line spool.
 Simply place the plastic spool of monofilament flat down on the floor with the manufacturer's label facing up (usually) and wind it on to your fixed spool reel from there.
 That will transfer your new spinning reel monofilament from the temp plastic spool to your spinning reel spool without any line twist.
 On 10% of occasions the manufacturer's label will need to be face down and you'll quickly know within a dozen turns of your spinning reel handle when you start winding as to which way is correct as if it's incorrect you'll see immediate line twist where as with the correct way round all you'll see are lovely line coils as you wind.